ronter-7786/pico_e-paper/README.md

 # pico_e-paper
 This is a project to build examples for e-paper displays on the Raspberry Pi pico.
-Currently, the Pimoroni pico-inky and waveShare pico e-paper 2.66 displays are supported.
+Currently, the Pimoroni pico inky 2.9" E-Ink and WaveShare pico e-paper 2.66" displays are supported.

 ## Configuration
 In the CMakeLists.txt files for the drivers and examples are target_compile_definitions to select build options